-Christine founded the PAWS Trap Neuter Return Program in 2004 and served as the program’s manager through 2011.
-She has significant experience in all aspects of the strategy.
-She served for six years as a weekly cat shelter caregiver for the Helen O. Krause Animal Foundation.
-Past president of PAWS and former member of the PAWS Board of Directors, Ms. Arnold has also served on the boards of and as a volunteer for the Central Pennsylvania Animal Alliance, Rehabitat, and Wind Ridge Farm Equine Sanctuary.
-She has been highly active in non-profit fund-raising for more than a decade.
+Christine founded Nobody's Cats in 2012 and has served as managing director since its inception.
+Highly active in the Trap Neuter Return (TNR) strategy since 2004, Christine served for six years as a weekly cat shelter caregiver for the Helen O. Krause Animal Foundation, and on the boards of and as a volunteer for PAWS, the Central Pennsylvania Animal Alliance, Rehabitat, and Wind Ridge Farm Equine Sanctuary.
 A native of south central Pennsylvania, she is a former corporate communicator and free-lance writer with professional experience in all aspects of business and marketing communication.
-She lives in rural northern York County and is an avid birder and gardner.
+She lives in rural northern York County and is an avid birder and gardener.